 Strengths are characteristics that give you an advantage over your competitors.
 Weaknesses are characteristics that place you at a disadvantage with respect to the competition.
 Opportunities are (usually external) elements that you could exploit to improve your business prospects.
 Threats are elements (e.g. external influences) that could threaten your business prospects.
-Add supplementary material as necessary to fully describe the competitive environment.
+Add supplementary material as necessary to describe fully the competitive environment.

-On the basis of the SWOT analysis, please identify your strategic options to achieve the commercial goals.
+Based on the SWOT analysis, please identify your strategic options to achieve the commercial goals.

 Market Analysis

-This section is optional if it is proposed to develop a product with a “confirmed business case”.
+This section is optional if you propose to develop a product with a “confirmed business case”.

 The position of our product in the market is summarised in the matrix below.

-Table 22.8 Market Positioning
+Table 2.12 Market Positioning